 Land rights are an important issue in cities as well.
 In two urban project areas, in Jakarta and in Medan, disputes over land ownership occurred.
-The JPS Kejora in Medan is located in an area where much land once belonged to the Deli sultanate.48 Officials of the Maimoon palace where the sultan and his extended family lived (mainly hulubalang, palace guards) got the right to build their houses on the land around the palace.
-They all received a letter from the
+The JPS Kejora in Medan is located in an area where much land once belonged to the Deli sultanate.47 Officials of the Maimoon palace where the sultan and his extended family lived (mainly hulubalang, palace guards) got the right to build their houses on the land around the palace.
+They all received a letter from the Deli sultanate in which this right was established.
+Some inhabitants transferred or sold this right to other people.
+But the right to inhabit is not a property title.
+Presently the Deli sultanate wants to reclaim the land.
+This is contested by the inhabitants of the neighbourhood of Sei Mati, who are very poor; most of them produce rubber mats.
+They have nowhere else to go.

-48 Official title sultanate of Deli Darul Maimoon
+47 Official title sultanate of Deli Darul Maimoon